 Be kind.
 When you see someone struggling, offer help and ask them what they need.
 Don’t judge.
 You never know what another person is struggling with.

 Lobby for safer products.
 There are thousands of chemicals in our products that are unregulated.
 Guess how many have been tested for safety?
 200. That’s right.
 200. And the ones that have been tested and proven unsafe are still allowed to be sold.
 This blows my mind.
-If toxic chemicals were banned, MCS would be a distant memory for the 80,000 people suffering in this country.
+If toxic chemicals were banned, MCS would be a distant memory for the 300,000 people suffering in this province.